dubniczky/Server-Deployments/readme.md

 ### 2. Update ignore

 Update `.dockerignore` to ignore everything you will not need for your deployment.
-Ideally you should ignore:
+Ideally, you should ignore:

 - Everything that's in your `.gitignore`
 - Git folder (`.git/`)